alexkalderimis/coffeelint-no-long-functions/README.md

 [coffeelint]: http://www.coffeelint.org/

 ##Usage
-Insert these lines intto your coffeelint config:
+Insert these lines into your coffeelint config:
 ```
  "no_long_functions": {
      "module": "coffeelint-no-long-functions",